The 1066 Trail ©: Bosham and Harold

 In 1954, during some restoration work, a coffin was discovered under the stone floor slightly to the left of the chancel steps in Bosham Church.
 The coffin was described at the time as having “belonged to someone of great importance” and yet it’s unmarked.
 This corresponds with the belief of some historians that Harold was secretly buried in Bosham, as an obvious, discreet but respectful resting place.

 As recently as December 2025, the Chichester Diocese refused permission for the Bosham remains to be dug up and subjected to DNA analysis, so the mystery lives on.
-It’s odd, though, that for a church that seems so proud of its 1066 connections, there is no mention at all of this grave when you visit and the spot remains completely unmarked.
-That said, you can stand on the spot, just left of centre in front of the chancel steps as you are facing the altar, and perhaps, just perhaps, you are standing on the place where Harold lay quietly for nearly 900 years.
-For more about this read: Harold: Rex.
+It’s odd, though, that for a church that seems so proud of its 1066 connections, there is no mention at all of this grave when you visit, and the spot remains completely unmarked.
+That said, you can stand on the spot, just left of centre in front of the chancel steps as you are facing the altar, and perhaps, just perhaps, you are standing on the place where Harold lay quietly for hundreds of years.
+For more about this, read: Harold: Rex.
 Is King Harold II buried at Bosham Church? by John Pollock.

 Bosham shores